-We must protect the confidential information of our members, providers and any other individual's information we possess including workers' Personally Identifiable Information (PII).
-This information should only be shared with authorized people both inside and outside of HCSC and in accordance with all applicable federal and state laws, and corporate and departmental policies and procedures.
+As stated above, we have a responsibility to protect the Personally Identifiable Information ("PII") of our members, providers, Company workers, brokers, etc. that we may collect and maintain.
+PII should only be shared with or accessed by authorized parties both inside and outside of the Company and in compliance with applicable federal and state laws, as well as, corporate and departmental policies and procedures.